InspectorIncognito/AndroidRequestsBackups/README.md

 Complete and partial backups only differ on the amount of data that is sent.
 Complete backups performs a complete database dump, but partial only take into account the latest M minutes of data and only from AndroidRequests models which might have changed.

+On failure, all backup jobs are configured to send an email to the server admins, as defined on the `ADMINS` variable, so this requires the `ADMIN` and `EMAIL_*` configurations on the `settings.py` file.

 ## Project Setup